-Bhamidipati et al (Bhamidipati et al. 2012) performed a study where a group of mice received intraoperative aortic infusion of PPE.
-A subgroup of these mice also received doxycycline per os.
+Bhamidipati et al. (2012) performed a study where a group of mice received intraoperative aortic infusion of PPE.
+A subgroup of these mice also received doxycycline peroral.
 Aortas were harvested on day 14.
-Mice subjected to PPE infusion had an $82 \pm 15\%$ increase in aortic size with 60% incidence compared to $20\pm3\%$ for the control group.
-Additionally, mice subjected to PPE infusion and per os administration of doxycycline showed a statistically significant difference in the aortic diameter growth when compared to those subjected only to PPE infusion ( $37\pm10\%$ ; p=0.03).
+Mice subjected to PPE infusion had an 82 ± 15 % increase in aortic size with 60 % incidence compared to 20 ± 3 % for the control group.
+Additionally, mice subjected to PPE infusion and peroral administration of doxycycline showed a statistically significant difference in the aortic diameter growth when compared to those subjected only to PPE infusion (37 ± 10 %; p=0.03).

-In the same year, another publication (Molacek et al. 2009), suggested a different approach to AAA induction, this time using pigs as a model.
+In the same year, another publication (Molacek et suggested a different al. 2009), approach to AAA induction, this time using pigs as a model.
 Pigs were divided into three groups undergoing a different AAA induction technique.
 One group was subjected to intraluminal PPE infusion, the second group received saline aortic infusion and the third group of animals received a patch sealing over the aortotomy site.
 All groups received a stenotic cuff placed under the renal arteries.
 A fourth group did not undergo any manipulation and acted as the control group.
 Aortic dilation was significant only when the first group and the control group were compared (p<0.0156).
 Signs of medial inflammation and elastic lamellae destruction were also observed in the first group.

-Zhou et al (Zhou et al. 2013), studied the effect of type 1 PPE under pressure of 100 mmHg on the aortic wall of CD43-/- mice, as well to wild-type (WT) mice.
-On the 14th POD, the diameter of the affected aortic section was measured in situ and it was reported that the absence of CD43 protected mice from aneurysm development when compared to WT mice (aortic diameter increase $91.8 \pm 6.2\%$ vs. $144.8 \pm 3.7\%$ , in CD43-/- animals and WT animals respectively; p<0.0001).
-Histologic analysis of the excised aortas revealed significant fragmentation of the elastic fibers and depletion of SMC actin in WT mice compared with the relatively well-preserved elastic lamellae and SMC actin content in CD43-/- mice (p<0.0001).
-Despite the role of CD43 in immune response being difficult to clearly establish, this study reported significantly less Mac-3+ macrophages (p<0.0001), CD8+ T cells and CD3+ T cells (p < 0.0001) in CD43-/- mice, abrogating aneurysm development by dampening T cell and macrophage responses.
-CD8+ T cells are necessary for normal macrophage activation and interferon-s (IFN-s) is necessary for normal AAA development.
-CD43-/- CD8+T cells have a defect in producing IFN- $\gamma$ , which leads to attenuation in AAA development.
+Zhou et al. (2013), studied the effect of type 1 PPE under pressure of 100 mm Hg on the aortic wall of CD43^{-/-} mice, as well to wild-type (WT) mice.
+On the 14th POD, the diameter of the affected aortic section was measured in situ and it was reported that the absence of CD43 protected mice from aneurysm development when compared to WT mice (aortic diameter increase 91.8±6.2 % vs. 144.8±3.7 %, in CD43^{-/-} animals and WT animals respectively; p<0.0001).
+Histologic analysis of the excised aortas revealed significant fragmentation of the elastic fibers and depletion of SMC actin in WT mice compared with the relatively well-preserved elastic lamellae and SMC actin content in CD43^{-/-} mice (p<0.0001).
+Despite the role of CD43 in immune response being difficult to clearly establish, this study reported significantly less Mac-3+ macrophages (p<0.0001), CD8+ T cells and CD3+ T cells (p<0.0001) in CD43^{-/-} mice, abrogating aneurysm development by